 Any raw materials or supplies that go directly into your finished goods are considered inventoriable for tax purposes.
 So if you make purses, your inventoriable supplies would include fabric, zippers, or buckles.
 If you make jewelry, your inventoriable supplies would include beads and earring studs.
 If you create felt banners, your inventoriable supplies would include felt and twine.
 Basically all those supplies that you hoard from Hobby Lobby fall into the inventory bucket, as long as you’re using them in the goodies you sell.

-What raw materials & supplies are NOT part of inventory?
+What raw materials & supplies are not part of inventory?

 Materials & supplies that are purchased for general business use that do not go directly into the items you sell are not part of inventory.
 These are things like office supplies (printer ink and printer paper), tools (scissors, pliers, or paint brushes), packaging supplies, etc. You may use your tools to make your goods, but they are not part of your goods, thus they don’t have to be included in inventory.